Hummel Bird

 The Hummel Bird is an experimental/amateur built aircraft designed by Morry Hummel and produced by Hummel Aviation of Byran, Ohio, United States.
 It is a single-seat, single-engine, all-metal airplane typically powered by a 1/2 VW engine in the 32 hp-45 hp range although other engines have been used successfully.
 It is built from plans, but many of the components are available pre-made from Hummel Aviation.
-Examples have been built for less than $4,000 with extensive "scrounging", but with all new material and a pre-built engine, a more likely figure would be $8,000–$10,000.

 Development

 The Hummel Bird is a derivative of an earlier design known as the Parker Teenie Two.
 Originally designed by Calvin Parker, the design was featured in Popular Mechanics May 1971.
 Plans for the Teenie Two were originally offered for sale in 1969 and are still offered today with more than 12,000 sets sold.

 The next generation of the design was called the Watson GW-1 Windwagon.
 Designed by Gary Watson, the windwagon shares a great deal of the design elements of the Teenie Two and debuted at the Experimental Aircraft Association fly-in in Oshkosh, Wisconsin in 1978.
 The most obvious variation from the Teenie Two is in the fuselage.
 The Windwagon fuselage is smaller and is essentially a union of two cones.
 One that starts at the seat back and tapers to the back bulkhead and another that tapers forward of the seat back to the firewall.
 This design element would carry on to the Hummel Bird.